lokeshtr/NSCLC/README.md

 ```
 ## Feature selection

-The code required to perform Feature selection (using Boruta algorithm) is icluded in the <b>Boruta Feature Selection.ipynb</b> notebook.
-To perform feature selection, the users must extract the <b>train_data_whole_merged.zip</b> to the specified location.
+The code required to perform Feature selection (using Boruta algorithm) is included in the <b>Boruta Feature Selection.ipynb</b> notebook.
+To perform feature selection, the users must extract the <b>train_data_whole_merged.zip</b> archive to the specified location.

 The code generates two output files:
    1. original_data_with_412_genes.csv